Twins swept by Brewers in clash of division leaders

 MILWAUKEE — Now that's how a division leader is supposed to protect its lead.

-The Brewers took advantage of 10 walks, mixed in a trio of long and well-timed home runs, and finished off a two-game sweep of the Twins, 10-4 at American Family Field.
+The Brewers took advantage of 10 walks Wednesday, mixed in a trio of long and well-timed home runs, and finished off a two-game sweep of the Twins, 10-4 at American Family Field.

 While the NL Central leaders maintained their lead over the Cardinals, the Twins loosened their hold on the far weaker AL Central yet again — and managed to add more evidence that perhaps this current version isn't up to championship-level October matchups that winning the division would bring.
 By losing the season series to the Brewers for the first time since 2018, the Twins fell to 2-10 against the other current division leaders, and have been outscored 80-41.

+"I don't know what changed.
+To put up some runs against him and give yourself a chance to get back into the game, I was happy to see that," Twins manager Rocco Baldelli said.
+"It doesn't happen very often against Burnes.
+But he settled in and made adjustments."

-Chris Archer, on the other hand, was in trouble from the start, allowing the first four hitters he faced to reach base, and three of them to score on Tellez's sky-high (well, dome-high under the ballpark's roof) into the Brewers' bullpen.
+Archer, on the other hand, was in trouble from the start, allowing the first four hitters he faced to reach base, and three of them to score on Tellez's sky-high (well, dome-high under the ballpark's roof) home run into the Brewers' bullpen.

+"It was a terrible pitch, so from my viewpoint, he did what he was supposed to do," Archer said of the first-pitch, middle-of-the-plate changeup.
+"It was kind of [like that] the whole game.
+I didn't have the greatest feel for anything, really."

+Which is why things didn't get much better for the Twins' righthander.
+He couldn't find the plate.
+Archer walked one batter in each of the first three innings, then walked all three hitters he faced in the fourth inning before Baldelli pulled him.

-But starting pitching isn't the Twins only, or even biggest, weakness at the moment, and as proof, that bases-loaded inning got even worse when Archer left.
+But starting pitching isn't the Twins' lone, or even biggest, weakness at the moment, and as proof, that bases-loaded inning got even worse when Archer left.

-Jharel Cotton, who had allowed only one run in his previous 10 2/3 innings, struck out Tyrone Taylor to give the Twins hope, but then walked Christian Yelich to force in a run, allowed a sacrifice fly by Willy Adames, and then surrendered Tellez's second three-run homer, a 410-foot rocket that ricocheted off the upper deck facing in right field.
+Jharel Cotton, who had allowed only one run in his previous 10 2/3 innings, struck out Tyrone Taylor to give the Twins hope.
+But then he walked Christian Yelich to force in a run, allowed a sacrifice fly by Willy Adames, and then surrendered Tellez's second three-run homer, a 410-foot rocket that ricocheted off the upper deck facing in right field.

 Luis Urias added a two-run homer off Yennier Cano in the fifth inning, and the Twins could safely begin packing for their evening flight to San Diego, where they will face only a second-place team in the Padres.